Episodes

 This episode’s resources:

-If you enjoyed this conversation with Emma, let her know by clicking the link below and leaving her a message on Linkedin:Send Emma Brodzinski a thank you message on Linkedin!Click here to share your key take-away from this interview with David!
+If you enjoyed this conversation with Joe, let him know by clicking the link below and leaving him a message on Linkedin:Send Joe Makkerh a thank you message on Linkedin!Click here to share your key take-away from this interview with David!

 Leave a review on Podchaser !